-QL IESTION ANSW /ER COMMENT ACTION NEEDED/TAKEN Are facilities fenced, including wellhouses and pump pits, and are gates locked where appropriate?
-Yes 🗆 No □ Ideally, all facilities should have a security fence around the perimeter.
+QI JESTION ANSW ER COMMENT ACTION NEEDED/TAKEN 4.
+Are all critical facilities fenced, including wellhouses and pump pits, and are gates locked where appropriate?
+Yes " No " Ideally, all facilities should have a security fence around the perimeter.
 The fence perimeter should be walked periodically to check for breaches and maintenance needs.
 All gates should be locked with chains and a tamper-proof padlock that at a minimum protects the shank.
 Other barriers such as concrete "jersey" barriers should be considered to guard certain critical components from accidental or intentional vehicle intrusion.
-Are your doors, windows, and other points of entry such as tank and roof hatches and vents kept closed and locked?
-Yes □ No 🗆 Lock all building doors and windows, hatches and vents, gates, and other points of entry to prevent access by unauthorized personnel.
+5. Are all critical doors, windows, and other points of entry such as tank and roof hatches and vents kept closed and locked?
+Yes " No " Lock all building doors and windows, hatches and vents, gates, and other points of entry to prevent access by unauthorized personnel.
 Check locks regularly.
 Dead bolt locks and lock guards provide a high level of security for the cost.
 A daily check of critical system components enhances security and ensures that an unauthorized entry has not taken place.
 Doors and hinges to critical facilities should be constructed of heavyduty reinforced material.
 Hinges on all outside doors should be located on the inside.
 To limit access to water systems, all windows should be locked and reinforced with wire mesh or iron bars, and bolted on the inside.
 Systems should ensure that this type of security meets with the requirements of any fire codes.
 Alarms can also be installed on windows, doors, and other points of entry.
-5. Is there external lighting around the critical components of your water system?
-Yes □ No □ Adequate lighting of the exterior of water systems' critical components is a good deterrent to unauthorized access and may result in the detection or deterrence of trespassers.
+6. Is there external lighting around all critical components of your water system?
+Yes " No " Adequate lighting of the exterior of water systems' critical components is a good deterrent to unauthorized access and may result in the detection or deterrence of trespassers.
 Motion detectors that activate switches that turn lights on or trigger alarms also enhance security.
-6. Are warning signs (tampering, unauthorized access, etc.) posted on all critical components of your water system?
+7. Are warning signs (tampering, unauthorized access, etc.) posted on all critical components of your water system?
 (For example, well houses and storage tanks.)
-Yes □ No 🗖 Warning signs are an effective means to deter unauthorized access.
+Yes " No " Warning signs are an effective means to deter unauthorized access.
 "Warning - Tampering with this facility is a federal offense" should be posted on all water facilities.
 These are available from your state rural water association.
 "Authorized Personnel Only," "Unauthorized Access Prohibited," and "Employees Only" are examples of other signs that may be useful.
-7. Do you patrol and inspect your source intake, buildings, storage tanks, equipment, and other critical components?
-Yes □ No □ Frequent and random patrolling of the water system by utility staff may discourage potential tampering.
+8. Do you patrol and inspect all source intake, buildings, storage tanks, equipment, and other critical components?
+Yes " No " Frequent and random patrolling of the water system by utility staff may discourage potential tampering.
 It may also help identify problems that may have arisen since the previous patrol.
-Consider asking your local law enforcement agencies to conduct patrols of your water system.
-Advise them of your critical components and explain why they are important.
+All systems are encouraged to initiate personal contact with the local law enforcement to show them the drinking water facility.
+The tour should include the identification of all critical components with an explanation of why they are important.
+Systems are encouraged to review, with local law enforcement, the NRWA/ASDWA Guide for Security Decisions or similar state document to clarify respective roles and responsibilities in the event of an incident.
+Also consider asking the local law enforcement to conduct periodic patrols of your water system.